vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/README.md

 Here's a link for more on
 [images in Markdown](https://www.markdownguide.org/basic-syntax/#images-1).

-First, make sure you have the rights to the image.
+First, make sure you have the rights to the image (i.e. you made it, it's protected under public domain or fair use, or you obtained rights from the appropriate source)

 Then, the basic approach (add this line into your document):

 `![cat](/docs/images/500.jpg)`

+ Which will result in:

 ![cat](/docs/images/500.jpg)

 The exclamation point is shorthand